mustberuss/patentsview/README.md

     set PATENTSVIEW_API_KEY=my_keys_value_without quotes

 See [this page](articles/api-changes.html) about the change.
-The navigation there will get you to the updated vignettes and reference pages.
+The navigation above will get you to the updated vignettes and reference pages.

 ## Basic usage